washington786/ReSellIt/Readme.md

-# Constants.statusBar
+# Offline Support Features

-""this is for applying status bar heigh on different devices""
+# image and data cache for offline